 His view is that uniform procedures will avoid “the arguing between schools and parents, the gnashing of teeth in the protection of a child.”

-The MPP and Cindy Paskey, then president of the Niagara region’s anaphylaxis association, had worked together since 2002 – organizing letter campaigns and petitions.
+The MPP and Cindy Paskey, then president of the Niagara region’s anaphylaxis association, had worked together organizing letter campaigns and petitions.
 They were elated as Bill 3 passed second reading on December 4, 2003.
 Now it just needed to go to a committee for a consultation process before a final reading enshrined it in law.

 But for more than a year, the bill simply sat.
-By March 2005, Paskey and Laurie Harada, the executive director of Anaphylaxis Canada, were concerned: the clock was ticking on Bill 3 – if it didn’t get passed during this session of the legislature, it would die.
+By March 2005, Paskey and Laurie Harada, the executive director of Anaphylaxis Canada, were concerned.
+The clock was ticking on Bill 3 – if it didn’t get passed during this session of the legislature, it would die.

 Then the Shannon family stepped in to help, and Sabrina soon became the human face of this legislation.
 Anaphylaxis Canada dubbed Bill 3, “Sabrina’s Law,” driving home Shannon’s point from that Ottawa press conference that no other child should suffer her daughter’s fate.
 Sara Shannon and Laurie Harada met with government officials who were receptive to their concerns.

-The law, which took effect January 1, 2006, requires school boards to have all principals implement anaphylaxis plans that include: strategies to reduce exposure to allergens, procedures to communicate to parents, students and employees about life-threatening allergies, and regular training on dealing with life-threatening allergies for teachers and staff.
+The law, which took effect January 1, 2006, requires Ontario school boards to have all principals implement anaphylaxis plans that include: strategies to reduce exposure to allergens, procedures to communicate to parents, students and employees about life-threatening allergies, and regular training on dealing with life-threatening allergies for teachers and staff.

 In addition, principals are required to: develop an individual plan for each student at risk of anaphylaxis, maintain a file that lists that student’s prescriptions and emergency contacts and ensure that parents enrolling pupils supply information on a child’s allergies.

 Sabrina’s family impressed FAI and Rachel Sanzari, who was its administrator.
 “It’s just amazing that they took a tragedy and used it to make anaphylaxis an issue,” she said in May 2005.
 A law in a province the size of Ontario “will serve as a model here in the United States.”
-[Editor’s note: Today, there are several comprehensive state allergy laws and policies in the U.S., and a section in the federal FAAMA act of 2011.]
+[Editor’s note: Today, there are several state allergy laws and policies in the U.S., and a section in the federal FAAMA act of 2011.]

 “No matter where you are,” said Anaphylaxis Canada’s Harada, “the issues are very similar, the emotional aspect and what’s going on in schools.
 So many jurisdictions are looking at what’s happening here because nobody seems to have any law.
 There are guidelines, there are directives, there are ministry of education policies, but there’s no law.
 This is precedent-setting.”